knowthelist/fhem-tablet-ui/README.md

 ```
 ![](http://knowthelist.github.io/fhem-tablet-ui/square-push-v.png)

-**Example** a push button to switch a lamp on for 5 minutes.
+**Example** for a push button to switch a lamp on for 5 minutes.
 The control shows a progress circle while countdown is running.
+The countdown time is auto detected via the on-for-timer command.
+A other value can be set with the parameter data-countdown
 ```html
 <div data-type="push" data-device="MyLamp" data-set-on="on-for-timer 300"
 	 class="cell" ></div>